sreckojovancevic/recognition-organization-proposition/README.md

 This repository does **not** propose a replacement for existing sorting algorithms.
 Instead, it presents a conceptual framework for exploring recognition-based organization.

 ---
+> **Research Playground**

+This repository is intentionally designed as a research playground.

+Its purpose is to explore, refine, and experimentally evaluate alternative ideas related to recognition-based organization.

+The concepts, architectures, and prototypes presented here are expected to evolve as new observations and experimental results become available.
+---

 # Motivation